Office of Arts and Culture

 Dallas Police Department

-The Dallas Police Activities League (PAL) is more than just a youth program — it’s a community initiative that builds trust and fosters positive relationships between law enforcement and Dallas youth.
+The Dallas Police Activities League (PAL) builds trust and fosters positive relationships between law enforcement and Dallas youth.
 By engaging kids ages 8–18 in athletic, educational, and recreational activities, PAL promotes personal growth, respect for authority, and a lifelong sense of citizenship.
-Officers and mentors create an environment where youth can learn life skills, build character, and stay on a positive path — all while having fun.
+Officers and mentors create an environment where youth can learn life skills, build character, and stay on a positive path—all while having fun.

-Whether it’s through martial arts, basketball, or summer camp, PAL believes that early, positive interactions with police officers can set young people on a course for success, both in their communities and in life.
+Whether it’s through martial arts, basketball, or summer camp, PAL demonstrates that positive interactions with police officers can set young people on a course for success, both in their communities and in life.

 Mayor’s Youth Sports Ticket Program

-Eligible participants, who must be Dallas residents, can register through the Dallas Sports Commission.
 Each youth ticket holder receives an accompanying ticket for a chaperone.
-Tickets are distributed on a first-come, first-served basis and are valid for a single event.
+Tickets are distributed on a first-come, first-served basis and are valid for one event.
+Eligible participants must be Dallas residents and can register through the Dallas Sports Commission.
 Once registered and verified, participants will be notified of available sports opportunities.

-To learn more and apply, visit the Mayor’s Youth Sports Ticket Program.
+Click here to learn more and apply to the Mayor’s Youth Sports Ticket Program!